-Social change has occured in response to the social transformations that marked the nineteenth century.
-This concept was introduced in sociological terminology, in its modern sense, by William F. Ogburn in 1922.

-The solution to social problems such as supporting sustainable spending on health, education, economics, political and cultural problems, linked to long-term poverty, often require fundamental transformations in the political, economic and social systems that underpin the current stable states.
-The success achieved by the creation of Ashoka (1980), of Gramen Bank (1983) is not measured in terms of profit but in terms of social transformation, since these companies have as main objective to eliminate the miseries of the world by profoundly changing the environment.
+Social change was created in response to the social transformations that marked the nineteenth century.
+This notion is introduced in sociology, in its modern sense, by William F. Ogburn in 1922.
+The solutions to social problems such as sustainable reduction of the constellation of health, education, economics, political and cultural problems linked to long-term poverty, often require fundamental transformations in the political, economic and social systems that underpin the current stable states.
+The success achieved by the creation of Ashoka (1980), of Gramen Bank (1983) is not measured in terms of profit but in terms of social transformation, since these companies have as their main objective to tackle the miseries of the world by profoundly changing the environment.
 Social enterprises re-invest most of their profits either in the company itself or in the community.
 They quickly became a widespread social action aimed at creating perceived positive change in areas such as health, education, environment and regional development (Steyaert and Hjorth, 2006).
 The most famous social entrepreneurs, such as Muhammad Yunus, who was awarded the 2006 Nobel Peace Prize for his creation of the Grameen Bank in Bangladesh, Victoria Hale who founded One World Health and Jim Fruchterman, a Silicon Valley engineer who created Benetech, have developed solutions to social needs (Dees, 2007).
 And these solutions create social transformations in all areas.
 This is why some authors consider social entrepreneurship as a means of catalyzing social transformation by generating solutions to social problems (Alvord and al., 2002).
 In this perspective, social entrepreneurship in its turn produces small short-term changes that have repercussions through existing systems, leading to significant changes in the long term (Ashoka Foundation, 2000).
 2.2.
-The link between the partnership and social transformation:
+The link between the partnership act and social transformation: